 AHP is controlled by Glenrinnes Farms Ltd, RBC cees Trustee Ltd as trustee of the Argenta Employee Benefit Trust and Wren Properties Ltd who own 44.75%, 25% and 25% of the economic and voting rights in the company respectively.
 Mr Alasdair Locke is a 99% controller of Glenrinnes Farms Ltd and up until 2014 owned this shareholding directly.
-Mr Malcolm Robinson is a 50% controller of Wren Properties Ltd.
+Wren Properties Ltd is owned and controlled by members of the Robinson family.

-AHP and its related parties provide certain underwriting, administrative, accounting, human resource and information technology services to ASML.
+AHP and its related parties provide certain underwriting, administrative, accounting, human resource, information technology and risk management and compliance services to ASML.
 These services are provided on a non-profit making basis by way of inter-group cross charges and direct salary charges.